Julien-R44/tuyau/docs/content/docs/next-js.md

 }
 ```

----
+### Testing

-We have successfully created a monorepo with AdonisJS, Next.js and Tuyau, but let's check if everything is working as expected.
+We have successfully created a Monorepo with AdonisJS, Next.js and Tuyau, but let's test if everything is working as expected.

-Add the `typecheck` script to the `package.json` of `./acme/apps/frontend`:
+For that add the `typecheck` script to the `package.json` in `./acme/apps/frontend`:

 ```json
 // package.json